Claudette Colbert: Mid-career, 1935–1944

-Postwar career, 1945–1965
+Middle years, 1945–1961

 In 1945, Colbert ended her association with Paramount and continued to freelance in such films as Guest Wife (1945) with Don Ameche.
 She starred opposite John Wayne in RKO's Without Reservations (1946), which grossed $3 million in the U.S. While working on it, director Mervyn LeRoy described Colbert as an "interesting" lady to work with, recalling her habit of not watching where she was going and constantly bumping into things.
 Praised for her sense of style and fashion, Colbert ensured throughout her career that she was impeccably groomed and costumed.
 For the melodrama Tomorrow Is Forever (1946), Jean Louis was hired to create 18 changes of wardrobe for her.
 Tomorrow is Forever and The Secret Heart (also 1946) were also substantial commercial successes, and Colbert's popularity during 1947 led her to place 9th in Quigley's "Top Ten Money-Making Stars Poll".

 She achieved great success opposite Fred MacMurray in the comedy The Egg and I (1947), which was the year's second-highest grossing picture, and later acknowledged as the 12th-most profitable American film of the 1940s.
 The suspense film Sleep, My Love (1948) with Robert Cummings was a modest commercial success.
 By 1949, she still ranked as the 22nd-highest box-office star.

 The romantic comedy Bride for Sale (1949), wherein Colbert played part of a love triangle that included George Brent and Robert Young, was well-reviewed.
 Her performance in the Pacific war film Three Came Home (1950) was also praised by critics.
 However, the mystery melodrama The Secret Fury (1950), distributed by RKO Studios, received mixed reviews.
 During this period, Colbert was unable to work beyond 5 p.m. each day due to orders from her doctor.
 While Colbert still looked like a young woman, she found it difficult making the transition to playing more mature characters as she entered middle age.
 She said, "I'm a very good comedienne, but I was always fighting that image, too."